Fast and Reliable Gradients for Deformables Across Frictional Contact Regimes: Method

 When friction is present ($\mu > 0$), the assembled contact contribution in Equation~\eqref{eq:final_diff_contact} is generally non-symmetric, and the resulting adjoint system is no longer guaranteed to be SPD.
 Accordingly, we switch from CG to Generalized minimal residual method (GMRES), while retaining the same block-structured assembly and preconditioning strategy.

-\paragraph*{Summary} Overall, the proposed adjoint solvers and preconditioning strategies are designed to be highly amenable to parallel execution.
-All major components—including matrix assembly, sparse matrix--vector multiplications, matrix-free contact operators, and block-diagonal inverses—exhibit strong data parallelism and minimal synchronization.
-In particular, the reuse of invariant sparsity patterns, the reliance on local block operations, and the reduction of global solves to contact-space systems enable efficient GPU implementations.
-As a result, our approach scales well to large contact-rich simulations while maintaining robust convergence across different contact regimes.
-In Section~\ref{sec:performance}, we evaluate the proposed solvers and preconditioners with a detailed analysis of convergence behavior and computational performance.
+\paragraph*{Summary} The proposed adjoint solvers and preconditioning strategies are designed to be highly amenable to parallel execution: matrix assembly, sparse matrix--vector multiplications, matrix-free contact operators, and block-diagonal inverses all exhibit strong data parallelism and minimal synchronization, and the reduction of global solves to contact-space systems enables efficient GPU implementations.
+Section~\ref{sec:backward_comparison} shows that this Woodbury-centric design outperforms simpler preconditioners (Jacobi, sparse-inverse) and the semi-implicit reuse of DiffPD/DiffCloth across contact-free, frictionless, and frictional regimes, both in iteration count and in wall-clock time.
+The gap is largest in the frictional regime, where the semi-implicit baseline diverges outright and Jacobi lags by an order of magnitude.